Stefanuk12/ZombieApoc/README.md

 # Zombie Apoc
 This is a text-based game that is similar to Dungeons and Dragons.

+## To do
+- Add more events
+- Add items?
+- Add HP system, etc
+-
 ## Plan
 My plan on making this game: